anakic/querystorm-docs/docs/General/Data_context.md

 If you do not add a data context file to your project explicitly, an instance of `WorkbookDataContext` will be used implicitly to provide scripts and components access to workbook data.

-However, adding a data context file to your project, allows you to:
+However, adding a data context file to your project explicitly, allows you to:

-- Customize column data types
+- customize column data types
-- Add relationships between tables
+- add relationships between tables
-- Register additional external tables
+- register additional external tables

 ### The schema file